 The semester prior to final manuscript submission, the student is required to register for and attend an Office of Graduate Studies ETD Workshop (not to be confused with ETD Registration).
 Early in the semester in which the thesis will be defended, the student should submit a degree application and graduation survey before the deadline.
-These are available through OASIS, click on the Student menu and select Apply for Graduation.
-Prior to students applying for Master's degrees, you must first email the CAS Graduate Area (cas-gusgradarea@usf.edu) with your name, UID#, major code PSY, and Concentration code (CL=PSC, CNS=PCN, IO=PSI), because OASIS will only allow Ph.D. degree entry because of your doctoral student status in our Psychology doctoral major.
-The student should submit the online ETD Registration (not to be confused with ETD Workshop) prior to the Final Manuscript deadline.
-The student should also create a new account on the USF ProQuest website.
+To begin the survey and apply for the degree, login to OASIS using your Net ID and self-assigned password, then click on the Student menu and select 'Apply for Graduation.'
+For the M.A.
+Along the Way degree, the OASIS online degree application will not allow you to apply for the Master's degree; it will only allow Ph.D. degree entry because of your doctoral student status in our doctoral program.
+The degree student status will be updated from the Doctoral degree to a Master's degree for certification purposes by Office of Graduate Studies after they approve the Master's Along the Way form.
+(Register for graduation in OASIS prior to submitting to Laura the Master's Along the Way form, M.A.
+Plan of Study, and check-marked unofficial transcript.)